-Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
-For example, consider using libraries with authentication capabilities such as OpenSSL or the ESAPI Authenticator.
+Use a vetted library or \bar{f} ramework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
+Consider using libraries with authentication capabilities such as OpenSSL or the ESAPI Authenticator.

-CWE-302 Authentication Bypass by Assumed-Immutable Data CWE-307 Improper Restriction of Excessive Authentication Attempts
+CWE-302 Authentication Bypass by Assumed-Immutable Data

+CWE-306 Missing Authentication for Critical Function